AndrewMathas/gitcat/README.rst

    with care.
 Any unintended changes to your repositories should be recoverable using standard git commands.
-I have used `git cat`_ without problem since 2018 but there is always a chance that something may go wrong, so use at your won risk.
+I have used `git cat`_ without problem since 2018 but there is always a chance that something may go wrong, so use at your own risk.

 The gitcatrc file
 .................

 The gitcatrc file contains the catalogue of repositories maintained by `git cat`.
+By default, the rc file is be stored as
+$XDG_CONFIG_HOME/config/gitcatrc, if the $XDG_CONFIG_HOME directory exists,
-This file will be stored in the directory ~/.dotfiles/config, if it exists, and otherwise it defaults to `~/.gitcatrc`.
+exists, and otherwise it is stored as `~/.gitcatrc`.
 This location of this file can be changed from the command line using the `-c` command line option.

 The `git cat`_ commands are only applied to those repositories that have been